SafetyCulture

 Going beyond compliance

 One of the foundational pieces of becoming triple ISO certified is demonstrating a quality management system and a safety management system.
-SafetyCulture platform helped Infravision to cover off the end-to-end processes needed to prove compliance.
+SafetyCulture helped Infravision to cover off the end-to-end processes needed to prove compliance.
 Organizations must recertify for ISO compliance every 3 years.
 But best practice is to perform internal continuous assessments throughout the certification period.
 Thorough annual self-assessments and smaller, more frequent checks are also encouraged.
-By baking SafetyCulture platform into their everyday procedures, Infravision was one step ahead of the process.
+By baking SafetyCulture into their everyday procedures, Infravision was one step ahead of the process.

 “It’s really been one of the foundational pieces of us being successful in getting our ISO certification, which is really critical for us as a business.